 The Danger of Not Having a Mobile Friendly Website

-If you don’t have a mobile friendly website and you’re not overly worried about, you’re making a mistake.
+If you don’t have a mobile-friendly website and you’re not overly worried about it, you’re making a mistake.
 It’s a mistake that is big enough to cause you keyword ranking and a decrease in search traffic from Google.

 Friendly Blog Posts from Google

-In this post it stated it was going to make life easier for mobile users “to find the information that they’re looking for” and that it would be “adding a mobile-friendly label” to the mobile search results.
-Google is doing this to reduce what can be a “frustrating experience” for their users.
-In this post the search engine talks about the new mobile-friendly label and requests users of non-mobile friendly websites “reach out to the site owners or webmasters and let them know about your mobile experience.”
-In other words, tell owners of non-mobile websites to become mobile friendly.
+In this post, it stated it was going to make life easier for mobile users “to find the information that they’re looking for” and that it would be “adding a mobile-friendly label” to the mobile search results.
+Google is doing this to reduce what can be a “frustrating experience” for its users.
+In this post, the search engine talks about the new mobile-friendly label and requests users of non-mobile friendly websites “reach out to the site owners or webmasters and let them know about your mobile experience.”
+In other words, tell owners of non-mobile websites to become mobile-friendly.

-This means you can no longer ignore the need for mobile friendly websites if you rely on organic search to drive web traffic.
+This means you can no longer ignore the need for mobile-friendly websites if you rely on organic search to drive web traffic.
 Your search traffic from mobile devices will decline.
-Based on the ramp up of blog posts and warning messages, I’m guessing the decline is imminent if not already in process.
+Based on the ramp-up of blog posts and warning messages, I’m guessing the decline is imminent if not already in process.
 It also means Google will actively notify website users of your dated technology before they even have an opportunity to click through to your website.
-Nothing screams run like alerts from Google in the search results page.
+Nothing screams run like alerts from Google on the search results page.